 Conventionalism, a philosophical viewpoint that emphasizes the role of human agreement and social conventions in shaping our understanding of the world, presents a compelling framework for examining various aspects of knowledge, morality, and reality.
-However, like any philosophical stance, conventionalism faces its share of criticisms and shortcomings.
-This article delves into one crucial statement that effectively expresses a significant shortcoming of conventionalism, dissecting its implications and exploring the nuances of the debate surrounding it.
+That said, like any philosophical stance, conventionalism faces its share of criticisms and shortcomings.
+This article walks through one crucial statement that effectively expresses a significant shortcoming of conventionalism, dissecting its implications and exploring the nuances of the debate surrounding it.

 The Core of Conventionalism: A Foundation on Agreement